crypticmeta/adderral_auction/frontend/docs/bitcoin-wallet-adapter.md

-# bitcoin-wallet-adapter integration (ACORN Frontend)
+# bitcoin-wallet-adapter integration (ADDERREL Frontend)

 This document summarizes how we use the `bitcoin-wallet-adapter` package in our Next.js app and the key APIs we rely on.